min69u/Reforestation/README.md

-## What do you call your friend who stands in a hole?
-Phil.
+## I went to the zoo the other day, there was only one dog in it.
+It was a shitzu.